emmanueldev247/emmanueldev247/README.md

 - 🤖 I create IoT and Robotics projects using Arduino, sensors, servos and PictoBlox

+- ⚡ I love building tech that blends **hardware and software** and teaching others how to do the same

 - 👨‍🏫 As a tech instructor, I’ve trained young developers in prgramming, IoT & web development, guiding them to success in competitions and helping them pursue careers in tech.

 - 📚 Currently expanding my knowledge in JavaScript frameworks and front-end technologies

-- ⚡ Fun Fact: Graduated from ALX SE Cohort 22 🎓 — loved every bit of the journey
+- 🎓 Graduated from ALX SE Cohort 22 — loved every bit of the journey

 - 🧠 I enjoy solving problems and building systems that are both functional and user-centered